BERTPSYO/Loan_API_ML_Project/README.md

     └── run_api.bat                               # Bat file to create the docker image, start the container and run the API

-### Contributing

-Fork the repository.
-Create a new branch for your feature: git checkout -b feature-yourfeature.
-Commit your changes: git commit -m 'Add some feature'.
-Push to the branch: git push origin feature-yourfeature.
-Create a new Pull Request.
 ### License
 This project is licensed under the MIT License - see the LICENSE file for details.